Summer Declutter: 18 Areas to Clear Out Before Summer Hits

 |

 Spend a few minutes going through your sunscreen supply.
 I keep our families’ sunscreen in a handy Dollar Store bin in the laundry room so everyone knows exactly where it is.
-Take a quick look to see what bottles are expired, empty or just super gross after long days in the bottom of your beach bag.
+Review what bottles are expired, empty or just super sandy and gross after long days in the bottom of your beach bag.

 Yes, those colorful Turkish towels at Target are so cute.
 But wait.
 Don’t buy a new set of beach or pool towels until you know for sure you need them.
-Declutter worn, threadbare towels or those that are too juvenile for your kids (i.e., the Paw Patrol towel is no longer of interest to my 12-year-old, lol).
+Declutter worn, threadbare towels or those that are too juvenile for your kids (i.e., the Paw Patrol towel is no longer of interest to my 12-year-old, lol), then only purchase what you need (if any).

-Only keep enough towels you need, two per family member should be plenty.
-If you have a backyard pool and host guests, 4-6 extras are a good amount to keep on hand for guests.
+Only keep the amount of towels you need, two per family member should be sufficient.
+If you have a backyard pool and host guests, 6-8 extras are a good amount to keep on hand for guests or for the extra time spent swimming.

 No summer declutter is complete without a review of every family member’s swimsuits.
-Kids especially seem to wear swimsuits out.
-Remove any suits that are sagging, pilled or no longer fit.
+Kids especially wear swimsuits out quickly.
+Remove any suits that are sagging, pilled or no longer fit well.

 declutter summer items from pool bag

-Any safety devices, such as lifejackets, need to be inspected carefully to be sure they fit properly and are in reliable working condition.
+Safety tip: Be sure any water-safety devices, such as lifejackets, are inspected carefully to be sure they fit properly and are in reliable working condition.

 Do you live near the coast or frequent the beach during the summer?
-Living in San Diego our family goes to the beach a fair amount.
-I review our beach gear each summer to be sure we are well stocked for what we need and to see if anything needs to find another home.
+Living in San Diego our family goes to the beach quite a bit.
+I review our beach gear each summer to be sure we are well stocked for what we need and to see if anything needs to be removed.
+Remove items that are broken, beyond cleaning, and/or no longer serves their purpose.

 • Sand toys (shovels, buckets, castle molds)